-The visible portion of the gas appliance type B vent is properly installed and in good condition.
+The visible portions of the gas appliance type B vents are properly installed and in good condition.

 4.6 FLASHINGS

 Metal flashings are used to seal around chimneys, vents and roof to wall intersections.
 The flashings are properly installed and are performing their intended function.